Ali-Mikael/Pen-testing/h4-cert.md

 <img width="1045" height="258" alt="2026-04-20-03:04:52" src="https://github.com/user-attachments/assets/a4ebdf0d-9fae-4904-b765-9670fb2f587b" />

+> [!TIP]
-Invoke the program without params to get the help screen.
+> Invoke the program without any params to get a recap of all the options!